inclement/inclem.net/content/150116-kivyappshowcase.rst

 post I'll give a quick impression of three of my favourites.
-This is obviously highly subjective, but I'm focusing in particular on features of technical interest, apps that push Kivy beyond what's normal to show what it capable of.
+This is obviously highly subjective, but I'm focusing in particular on features of technical interest, apps that push Kivy beyond what's normal to show what it is capable of.

 If you're interested in other examples, there's a fairly extensive (but far from exhaustive) list on the `Kivy wiki